-The Company expects to see three drill programs during 2019, with partner funded work on its Planalto Copper and Corina Gold projects and additional self-funded drilling at the Itaituba Vanadium Project.
-At the Planalto Copper Project the Company plans to resume drilling to test depth extensions of the Homestead target and scout drill other anomalies.
-Our recent drilling on the Itaituba Vanadium Project in the Tapajos Province of northern Brazil, was also very encouraging and the company also intends to complete additional sampling, geophysics and drilling before seeking a partner.
-Recent communications with our partner Hochschild Mining, suggest that permits for our Corina Gold Project in southern Peru could finally be in hand by mid-year allowing a drill program there in the second half.
-Elsewhere in Peru, the Company plans to continue its generative work for gold, copper and zinc targets.
+The Company has competed drill programs at the Itaituba Vanadium and Planalto Copper Projects during the period and expects to see a further three drill programs during 2019, with on-going partner funded work on its Planalto Copper, first phase drilling at the Corina Gold Project in Peru with partner Hochschild. and additional self-funded drilling at Itaituba.
+Subject to approval of our exploration report by the Brazilian National Mining Agency ("ANM") and defining budgets with partner Capstone, we expect to complete geophysical surveys and additional drilling at Planalto, with a particular focus on the higher-grade zone that remains open to the West.
+Our recent drilling at Itaituba, was also very encouraging and the company intends to complete additional sampling, geophysics and eventually drilling before seeking a partner.
+Recent communications with our partner Hochschild Mining, suggest that permits for our Corina Gold Project in southern Peru are now in hand allowing a first pass drill program there in the second half.
+Elsewhere in Peru, the Company plans to continue its generative work for gold, copper and zinc.